Best Ice Fishing Line for Any Species of Fish: Mono, Fluoro, and Braided

 Berkley Trilene Sensation

-I think the added sensitivity definitely makes this the best ice fishing line for trout and bass that are highly impacted due to the colder temperatures.
+All in all, I think the added sensitivity makes the Berkley Trilene Sensation a great ice fishing line for trout and bass that are impacted due to colder temperatures.

 Berkley Trilene 100% Fluorocarbon